Your little Prayer Bear

 _________________________________________________________________________________________________________________________________

 Definition.
+Each human has 46 chromosomes in their DNA: 23 from Mom and 23 from Dad.
 Chimerism is defined as one human or mammal possessing 2 sets of DNA.
-Fetal micro-chimerism is where a mother stores micro-amounts of fetal stem cells from each biological offspring.
+Fetal micro-chimerism is where a mother stores micro-amounts of friendly fetal stem cells from each biological offspring.
 Each child leaves behind small amounts of fetal cells in their mother.
 Storage may occur in any tissue, hollow or solid organ.
 This normal phenomenon occurs in every pregnancy to include miscarriages and abortions.
 However, complications arise with rent-a-womb, surrogacy or IVF programs.
 These introduce non-related DNA; sometimes more than 2 sets.
-Exposure to multiple foreign DNA is interpreted by the body as a threat.
-Similarly with mRNA inoculations, exposure to the foreign RNA may be interpreted by the body as a threat.
-This explains why Transfusion and Transplantation Medicine--organ and bone marrow--match donor and recipients' histology with painstaking accuracy.
-It also explains why mismatch recipients take anti-rejection medications for life.
+Exposure to multiple sets foreign DNA is interpreted by the body as a threat.
+Similarly with mRNA inoculations, exposure to multiple sets of foreign RNA may be interpreted by the body as a threat.
+This explains why Transfusion and Transplantation Medicine--solid organ and bone marrow--match donor and recipient histology with painstaking accuracy.
+It also explains why mismatched recipients take anti-rejection medications for life.

 Disadvantages.
-Problems occur with DNA overexposures and breaches.
-For example, what if you are transfused with the wrong blood type?
+Problems occur with multiple sets of DNA overexposures, mRNA-tainted blood transfusions and other breaches.
+For example, what if we are transfused with an incompatible blood type?
 This could be an existential threat.
 Without immediate intervention, signs of shock will appear.
-Mixing some ABO blood types, not all, and Rh factors are incompatible with life.
-If the blood donor is a woman who has been pregnant, there may be other incompatible, fetal cell-specific properties.
+Mixing certain ABO blood types are incompatible with life.
+If the blood donor was a woman who has been pregnant, there may be fetal cells present.
+If we respect his work, God protects mothers.
 To show their respect for God's handiwork, Jehovah's witnesses refuse blood transfusions.
-Blueprints and building instructions are unique.
-If respected.
-God can work His magic in our bodies.
+Blueprints and building instructions are unique to each person.
+Who are we to overwrite God's loving work?

-After tissue breaches and overexposure, foreign cells reside wherever they land, all body parts, even the brain.
+After foreign tissue breaches and overexposure, foreign cells reside wherever they land, in all body parts, even the brain.
 This may explain how autoimmune diseases develop.
 Auto means self.
 Auto-immune diseases are when the immune system attacks the self.
 Examples of auto-immune diseases are lupus, rheumatoid arthritis, certain diabetes types, pancreatitis, etc. In auto-immune diseases, no one knows why the attacks occur.
 Often viruses are blamed.
-Perhaps, an established deposit of someone's DNA or RNA is housed in the targeted organ?
+Perhaps, an established deposit of someone else's DNA or RNA is housed in the diseased organ?
+Is the body attacking itself or someone else's DNA?
 The good news is that chimerism is studied closely today.
-Transplant medicine studies tissue mismatches, to fine-tune doses of anti-rejection medicines, which are needed for the daily survival of their patients.
+Transplant medicine literature focuses on tissue mismatches, to fine-tune doses of anti-rejection medicines, taken daily for survival.

-Rent-a-womb, surrogacy and IVF programs may expose both mom and baby to multi-sourced DNA, hence all have risks.
-With exposures and breaches, we can theorize that these souls will face higher rates of miscarriage, histological incompatibilities and auto-immune diseases.
+Rent-a-womb, surrogacy and IVF programs will expose both mom and baby to multi-sourced DNA, hence all have risks.
+With foreign exposure and breaches, we can theorize that these souls will face higher rates of miscarriage, histology incompatibilities and auto-immune diseases.
 Who is counting the number of DNA sets used in each case?

 Immaculate Mary & our Lord Jesus Christ.
 God and sin are incompatible.
-To be chosen, Mother Mary needed to be free from original or any other sin.
+To be chosen, Mother Mary must be free from original or any other sin.
 This supports why Jesus had no siblings.
 No one with original sin, could share the same womb where Divine DNA is left behind.
 It explains why demons flee from Mother Mary; she is peppered with Jesus' FMc cells.
 It also supports her Assumption.
 Why would Mother Mary's remains be left behind to decompose if she harbors living God cells?
+Proof is no one, from Eastern nor Western churches who fought over saints' relics, ever fought over Mother Mary's relics-why?

 Conclusion.
 DNA and RNA are unique to every individual.
 Mixing multiple blueprints or building instructions would compromise a construction project.
 In our bodies, so too; cells are confused when >2 sets of blueprints or instructions are in play.
 Despite our best intentions, foreign blueprints or building instructions may target healthy cells, tissues, organs or processes.